US: Casualties reported after Philadelphia plane crash – DW – 02/01/2025

 Plane crashed near shopping mall

-The crash took place shortly after 6 pm in a busy intersection near the Roosevelt Mall in northeast Philadelphia, police said.
+The crashed shortly after 6 p.m. in a busy intersection near Roosevelt Mall in northeast Philadelphia, police said.

 The usually crowded mall is an outdoor shopping center with dozens of stores and restaurants in the residential neighborhood of Rhawnhurst.